Commentary by Jack Kelley

-God will cause a coalition of enemy forces to strike Israel with out warning.
-They’ll come in such numbers that it will seem like a cloud has covered the land, and when they do, He will decimate them with torrents of rain, hailstones and burning sulphur.
+God will cause a coalition of enemy forces to strike Israel without warning.
+They’ll come in such numbers that it will seem like a cloud has covered the land, and when they do, He will decimate them with torrents of rain, hailstones, and burning sulfur.
 Then He’ll sow confusion in the ranks making them turn on each other.
 When it’s over there will be so many dead bodies that it will take Israel seven months just to bury them all.

 Today there appears to be a growing desire among some in Israel for a Temple.
 But if you read between the lines you’ll see it’s a nationalistic movement, not a spiritual one.
 Advocates are hoping a Temple will underscore their right to the land by demonstrating their historical presence there.
-But this movement is by no means reflective of the national mind set.
-Most people realize the danger in such a thing.
+But this movement is by no means reflective of the national mindset.
+Most people realize the danger of such a thing.

 One More Time